MaorUzi/MetaClique/README.md

 from one to the other.

-createUbuntuIprefImage.sh - download an ubuntu image, open a container with that image and install iperf3 then it save it as image named ubuntu-iperf3
+createUbuntuIprefImage.sh - download an ubuntu image, open a container with that image and install iperf3, then it save it as docker image named ubuntu-iperf3.

 client - directory that hold the client code